jennysaggesse/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script replaces all characters A and C from input to Z and e This script removes all letters c and C from input This script reverses its input
+This script displays all users and their home directories, sorted by users